MonteiroGavin/AdvancedPrograming-BlackjackProject/README.md

   relationships, they are 80 points.
   - This brings a total of 140 points (If dealer and player are counted as the same, then 120 points)
 - Is-A relationships: Dealer Is-A relationship with Player, this is the only use of Is-A relationship so it totals to 20 points
-- File I/O:
+- File I/O: 10 points, I do not know if each I/O that occurs in main counts for 10 points each but it is used for setting the player name, placing bets, choosing to hit or stand, and to reveal who won a game.
 - Style and documentation: 0 points.
 I think there are comments and details where needed and are throughout my program.
 - Video: 0 points.
-I run through multiple times and reach different ways to end the round, showing many parts of my program.
+I run through main multiple times and reach different ways to end the round, showing many parts of my program.
+I also run testing.
 - Lifespan of project: 0 points.
 I created the repository on Sep 23rd, well before the 7 day minimum.
 I have also had at least 3 days of significant work.